Also, a quarter sheet pan is easier to maneuver in the sink to wash.

-Being married to my husband, a gnocchi connoisseur from his college semester living in Rome, I feel obligated to make those dumplings from scratch.
+Even though my husband is a total gnocchi connoisseur from his college semester living in Rome, I don’t always feel obligated to make those dumplings from scratch.

 How To Make Roasted Garlic Sheet Pan Gnocchi